openbmc/sdbusplus/README.md

 The sdbusplus library requires sd-bus, which is contained in libsystemd.

-The sdbus++ application requires python and the python libraries mako and py-inflection.
+The sdbus++ application requires Python 3 and the Python libraries mako and inflection.

 ## C++ library